-This reflects the company's statutory obligations in section 93 of the Act to do as little damage as possible, and to make full compensation to the owner and all parties interested in the land for damages they sustain in consequence of the exercise of access powers.
-In exercising powers of access, an electricity transmission company will:
+This reflects the company's statutory obligations in section 93 of the Act to do as little damage as possible, and to make full compensation to the owner and all parties interested in the land for damages they sustain in consequence of the exercise of access powers under section 93 of the Act.

-- cause as little harm, inconvenience and damage as possible to the land, as well as anything on or growing on the land - remain upon the land only for such a period as is reasonably necessary - remove all plant, machinery, equipment, goods or buildings brought onto, or erected on, the land on completion of access (other than any of those things that the landowner or occupier agrees may be left on the land) - leave the land- as close as possible- in the condition in which it was immediately before the land was accessed - use best endeavours to cooperate with the landowner and land occupier.
+- equipment, goods or buildings brought onto, or erected on, the land on completion of access (other than any of those things that the landowner or occupier agrees may be left on the land or which are required for the purpose of the access, such as equipment for animal surveys). - Leave the land- as close as possible- in the condition in which it was immediately before the land was accessed. - Use best endeavours to cooperate with the landowner and land occupier.